IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-01.md

 including in particular those mechanisms designed to preclude acquiring identifying information associated with any transport slice consumer.

+## IANA Considerations
+There are no requests to IANA in this framework document.

 # Acknowledgments

 The entire TEAS NS design team and everyone participating in related